-Requirement Calculation method Description Requirements Further information Pillar 1 Credit risk Standardised Approach The Group applies the standardised method to the entire loan book and other assets.
+Requirement Calculation method Description Requirements Further information Pillar 1 1 Credit risk Standardised Approach The Group applies the standardised method to the entire loan book and other assets.
 The standardised approach applies a prescribed set of risk weightings to credit risk exposures.
-Pillar 1 requirements (as per Article 92 of the CRR): 4.5% of RWAs met Section 8.5 and Section 9.2 Market risk Standardised Approach The Group applies the standardised method to relevant assets in determining the level of capital held for regulatory purposes. by CET 1 capital.
+Pillar 1 requirements (as per Article 92 of the CRR): 4.5% of RWAs met by CET 1 capital.
+Section 8.5 and Section 9.2 Market risk Standardised Approach The Group applies the standardised method to relevant assets in determining the level of capital held for regulatory purposes.
 6.0% of RWAs met by Tier 1 capital.
 8.0% of RWAs met Section 8.5 Operational risk Basic Indicator Approach ("BIA") The Group applies the BIA for operational risk capital requirements in accordance with CRR Article 315.
 A 15% multiplier is applied to the historical average net interest and fee income of the last three years. by total capital.
-Section 8.5 and Section 12.3 Credit valuation adjustment ("CVA") Standardised Approach A CVA is an adjustment to the fair value of a derivative contract reflecting the counterparty credit risk inherent in the contract.
+Section 8.5 and Section 12.3

+Credit valuation adjustment ("CVA") Standardised Approach A CVA is an adjustment to the fair value of a derivative contract reflecting the counterparty credit risk inherent in the contract.
 Calculated in accordance with CRR Article 384.
-Section 8.5 Pillar 2 Pillar 2A Calculated by Aldermore and reflected in the ICAAP.
-Used by the PRA as a basis for determining the Total Capital Requirement ("TCR") which comprises of the Pillar 1 and Pillar 2A requirements.
+Section 8.5 Pillar 2 Pillar 2A Calculated by Aldermore and reflected in the ICAAP submission.
+Used by the PRA as a basis for determining the Total Capital Requirement ("TCR") which is the Pillar 1 and Pillar 2A requirements.
 Percentage of RWAs.
-Supervisory Statement 31/15 requires firms to disclose the amount and quality of its TCR, at the highest level of consolidation in the UK.
-Aldermore Group's TCR is 9.72% of RWAs.
-At least 56.0% of this must be met with CET 1.
-See Table 3. n/a
+Supervisory Statement 31/15 requires firms to disclose the amount and quality of its TCR (formerly the Individual Capital Guidance), at the highest level of consolidation in the UK.
+Aldermore Group's TCR is 9.0% of RWAs.
+At least 56,25% of this must n/a

-Requirement Calculation method Description Requirement Further information Buffers Capital conservation buffer ("CCoB") Expressed as a percentage of RWAs.
-The capital conservation buffer is part of the CRD IV combined buffer.
-It is held in combination with the 2.5% n/a Counter- cyclical Buffer ("CCyB") Expressed as a percentage of RWAs for a specific jurisdiction.
-In accordance with Regulation (EU) 1152/2014, as foreign credit exposures represent less than 2% of the Group's aggregate risk weighted exposures, all exposures have been allocated to the UK, as such no other CCyB is applicable to Aldermore Group. combination with the counter-cyclical buffer and the PRA buffer to ensure the Group can withstand an adverse market stress.
-The combined buffer needs to held in the form of CET 1 capital.
-Set by the Financial Policy Committee ("FPC"), the UK CCyB rate is currently zero.
-The CCyB rate is reviewed on a quarterly basis by the FPC and increases apply 12 months after they are announced. n/a PRA buffer Expressed as a percentage of RWAs.
+Requirement Calculation method Description Requirement Further information Buffers - - Capital conservation buffer ("CCoB") Expressed as a percentage of RWAs. buffer is part of the CRD IV combined buffer.
+It is held in combination with the counter-cyclical buffer and the PRA buffer to ensure the Group can withstand an adverse market stress.
+All to be met by CET 1 capital. buffer is part of the CRD IV combined buffer.
+It is held in 2.5% n/a Counter- cyclical Buffer ("CCyB") Expressed as a percentage of RWAs for a specific jurisdiction.
+In accordance with Regulation (EU) 1152/2014, as foreign credit exposures represent less than 2% of the Group's aggregate risk weighted exposures, all exposures have been allocated to the UK, as such no other CCyB is applicable to Aldermore Group.
+Set by the Financial Policy Committee ("FPC"), the UK CCyB is currently at zero.
+The CCyB rate is reviewed on a quarterly basis by the FPC and increases apply 12 months after it is set. n/a PRA buffer Expressed as a percentage of RWAs.
 The PRA buffer, in combination with the CRD IV combined buffer, is held to ensure the Group can withstand an adverse market stress.
 The PRA buffer must be met fully with CET 1 capital.
 The PRA buffer is set by the PRA and is not disclosed. n/a